DexerTDP/articles/Soft White Underbelly.md

 one in full that knew why I did it and the risks I was taking.
 Their reply

-\*\"you took a great risk in doing this.
+**"you took a great risk in doing this.
 Not many would because of how we are.
-In fact most aren\'t going to receive it well.
-But I\'m glad you did so as frankly not many outside of us understand what living as a hacker is or the burdens we carry.
-You\'re retired, many of us are still at it.\"\*
+In fact most aren't going to receive it well.
+But I'm glad you did so as frankly not many outside of us understand what living as a hacker is or the burdens we carry.
+You're retired, many of us are still at it."**

 The interview itself I look at it as an extension of the interview I gave to cybernews, the difference is that you are hearing it out of my